ironicbadger/pms-wiki/docs/02-tech-stack/docker.md

 # Docker

-Back in 2016 when I wrote the [original](https://blog.linuxserver.io/2016/02/02/the-perfect-media-server-2016/) PMS article Docker was fairly new.
-Fast forward 5 years and containerisation has cemented itself as a major force in the industry.
+Back in 2016 when I wrote the [original](https://blog.linuxserver.io/2016/02/02/the-perfect-media-server-2016/) PMS article docker was fairly new.
+Fast forward 8(!) years and containerisation has cemented itself as a major force in the industry.

 For those looking to build a media server, containers offer a uniquely brilliant way to run applications.
 They divorce the running application from its data whilst making managing their persistent data and configuration simple.